Walter Griffin (poet): Life

-Born Jasper Walter Griffin in Wilmington, Delaware, he is the only son of William Samuel Griffin and Nina Opal Blalock.
-A year after Griffin was born, his father abandoned the family, and Griffin had something of an unstable childhood, living with his mother or relatives in various places including Florida, Georgia, South Carolina, and Europe.
+Born Jasper Walter Griffin in Wilmington, Delaware, he was the only son of William Samuel Griffin and Nina Opal Blalock.
+A year after Griffin's birth, his father abandoned the family.
+Consequently, Griffin experienced an unstable childhood, living with his mother or relatives in various locations, including Florida, Georgia, South Carolina, and Europe.
 He attended Gordon Military School (now Gordon State College) in Barnesville, Georgia from 1951 to 1954.

-By 1955, he was living in France and was facing France’s military draft; he avoided it by enlisting in the U.S. Army in Germany, serving three years in the infantry.
+By 1955, while living in France, Griffin was facing the French military draft.
+He avoided conscription by enlisting in the U.S. Army in Germany, serving three years in the infantry.
+Following his military service, which included time both stateside and in Europe, he hitchhiked from New York to California, seeking what he termed "the essence of the core of reality".

-After his military stint, stateside and in Europe, he hitchhiked from New York to California in search of what he called "the essence of the core of reality."
-He held various odd jobs, including a bellhop on Nantucket Island, a carnival barker in Florida, and a boiler room manager for construction companies in Ohio and Atlanta.
-It was during this period that he began to take writing seriously; a turning point came in 1959 when Griffin was sneaking into classes at Ohio State University in Columbus.
-He walked into a bookstore to get out of the cold, picked up a copy of The Paris Review, and was "stunned" by a Lewis Simpson poem, "The Boarder".
-"It was so poignant and complete, and described my life at that point," said Griffin.
+He supported himself with various jobs, working as a bellhop on Nantucket Island, a carnival barker in Florida, and a boiler room manager for construction companies in Ohio and Atlanta.
+It was during this nomadic period that he began to seriously pursue writing.
+A pivotal moment occurred in 1959 when Griffin was attending classes unofficially at Ohio State University in Columbus.
+Seeking refuge from the cold, he entered a bookstore, picked up a copy of The Paris Review, and was "stunned" by Lewis Simpson's poem, "The Boarder."

+"It was so poignant and complete, and described my life at that point," Griffin recalled.
 "It made me want to get better as a poet, and for any reader that I might ever have, to get the same feeling as I did for Simpson's poem."

-He eventually left the road, settled into the Atlanta suburbs, married, had a son (Paul Anthony Griffin), but was divorced a little over a year later.
-After several of his poems were featured in Harper's in 1972, Griffin's work began to appear in most of the major literary journals.
-His collection Night Music (1974) won both the International Small Press Book Award and Georgia Poet of the Year Award from the Southeastern Regional Council of Authors and Journalists.
-Western Flyers (1990) was co-winner of the University of West Florida's Panhandler Chapbook Series competition.
-After a stint as adjunct instructor in poetry for Emory University's Evening Classes program, Griffin founded and led the Atlanta Poets Workshop for 27 years.
-While Griffin's success as a poet has been largely outside of the academy, he spent 11 years teaching in the poetry-in-the-schools programs, visiting more than 110 schools, colleges, prisons, and youth detention centers in three states.
-In 1978, he was named Master-Poet-in-Residence by the Georgia Council for the Arts and Humanities.
+Griffin eventually ceased traveling, settled in the Atlanta suburbs, married, and had a son (Paul Anthony Griffin), though the marriage ended in divorce a little over a year later.

+After several of his poems were featured in Harper's in 1972, Griffin's work began appearing regularly in major literary journals.
+His collection Night Music (1974) secured both the International Small Press Book Award and the Georgia Poet of the Year Award from the Southeastern Regional Council of Authors and Journalists.
+Western Flyers (1990) was a co-winner of the University of West Florida's Panhandler Chapbook Series competition.

+Following a period as an adjunct instructor in poetry for Emory University's Evening Classes program, Griffin founded and directed the Atlanta Poets Workshop for 27 years.
+Although Griffin's success as a poet developed largely outside of academic institutions, he spent 11 years teaching in poetry-in-the-schools programs, visiting over 110 schools, colleges, prisons, and youth detention centers in three states.
+In 1978, the Georgia Council for the Arts and Humanities named him Master-Poet-in-Residence.

+Griffin died on November 30, 2020, at the age of 83.